godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 _______

-Before we are ready to test our new weapons, we still have just a little bit of work to do.
+Before we are ready to test our new weapons, we still have a little bit of work to do.

 Creating some test subjects
 ---------------------------